WHERE TO GO IN DENMARK – PLACES TO VISIT

 Thankfully, it’s since been fully restored, and today the castle houses The Museum of National History, where you can learn all about Denmark’s history and get a peek at what Frederiksborg Castle looked like over the centuries!

-The castle is also home to some absolutely stunning gardens, which are best explored in the summer when the grounds are fully in bloom.
+The castle is also home to some absolutely stunning gardens, best explored in the summer when the grounds are fully blooming.

 Whether you’re a history buff or just like exploring castles (or perhaps a bit of both), visiting Frederiksberg & Kronberg castles is a must-do day trip from Copenhagen.